Established by The Royal Canadian Geographical Society in 2012, the medal recognizes achievement for “excellence in Arctic leadership.”

 - Discovery initiatives

 Nominations can be made by Canadian citizens or permanent residents of Canada.
+You may submit one or more nominations for the medal using the form below.

 Nominations are accepted annually until June 30.
 Nominations will stand for a period of three years.